genkit-ai/samples/eli5_go/README.md

 ## How it works

-The application is a single-page web app with a React front-end and an Express back-end.
+The application is a single-page web app with a pre-built React front-end and a Go back-end.
 The back-end exposes a few API endpoints that are implemented as Genkit flows.

-*   **Front-end:** The front-end is built with React and Vite.
-It uses the `genkit/beta/client` library to call the Genkit flows on the back-end.
+*   **Front-end:** The front-end is a pre-built React application that is served as static files by the Go back-end.
-*   **Back-end:** The back-end is an Express server that uses the `@genkit-ai/express` library to expose the Genkit flows as API endpoints.
+*   **Back-end:** The back-end is a Go server that uses Genkit to define and expose AI flows.
+It also serves the front-end application.
 *   **Genkit Flows:** The core logic of the application is implemented as three Genkit flows:
     *   `cartoonify`: Takes an image of a person and uses a Google AI model to turn it into a cartoon character.
     *   `storify`: Takes a question and generates a storybook about it.
 It uses two prompts, `generate-lesson` and `generate-storybook`, to first generate the lesson content and then create the storybook from it.